AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Proficiencies

-- Weapons: 2 martial weapons of your choice
+- Weapons: 2 martial weapons of your choice, each of which can be substituted for 2 simple weapons
 - Armor: Next tier of armor
 - Tools: None
 - Saving Throws: None